Infrastructure Financing

 However, many of these investments depend on restricted funding sources and grants, which can fluctuate year by year.

-What is the City’s Proposed Budget Outlook for Fiscal Year 2026-2027?
+City's Proposed Budget Outlook for Fiscal Year 2026-2027

 While core operating services are funded through South Pasadena’s Proposed General Fund budget for FY 2026-2027, which is currently balanced with approximately $45.5 million in revenues and $45.5 million in expenditures, General Fund revenues are insufficient to provide capital funding necessary to improve street conditions.